-A direct Processor is a processor that can dispatch signals to zero or more Subscribers.
-It is the simplest one to instantiate, with a single DirectProcessor#create() static factory method.
+A direct Processor is a very simple processor that can dispatch signals to zero or more Subscribers.
 On the other hand, it has the limitation of not handling backpressure.
 As a consequence, a DirectProcessor signals an IllegalStateException to its subscribers if you push N elements through it but at least one of its subscribers has requested less than N.